Leadership is an essential skill in any workplace.

 Here are some examples of what leadership can look like on the job:

-• A product manager rallying their team around a big launch and providing the necessary resources and support.
+- A product manager rallies their team around a big launch and provides the necessary resources and support.

-• An executive communicating a new corporate vision and strategy to employees.
+- An executive is communicating a new corporate vision and strategy to employees.

-• A marketing director empowering their direct reports to take risks and make data-driven decisions.
+- A marketing director empowers their direct reports to take risks and make data-driven decisions.

-• A project manager creating transparency about timelines and obstacles and advocating for their team.
+- A project manager creates transparency about timelines and obstacles and advocates for their team.

-• A sales manager analyzing performance trends and implementing training to improve skills.
+- A sales manager was analyzing performance trends and implementing training to improve skills.

-• An engineer providing guidance and feedback to help junior engineers refine technical skills.
+- An engineer provided guidance and feedback to help junior engineers refine their technical skills.

-• A creative director constructing a collaborative, creative culture where artists do their best work.
+- A creative director constructs a collaborative culture where artists do their best work.

 Challenges of Leadership